ninakali/ninakali.github.io/notes/win2/index.md

 <div class="post">

 Now, I hope, you are ready for the history tour?
 I had to start *somewhere*, and The mother of all demos seemed as good place as any.
-Many of you might already know about some background things I am going to mention, so I hid all the things that were not directly related to Windows under the dropdowns.

 </div>